naglissul/sci-dict-lt/README.md

 Admin and user acc.
 User can provide a translation for the admin to review.
 Do that with API keys.

 Add mini likes - translations with least like will be eliminated (archived)

+## Process of getting words from .md list

+Copying the .md table here and converting to JSON [https://tableconvert.com/markdown-to-markdown](https://tableconvert.com/markdown-to-markdown)

+Adding JSON to the dict.json